Breadcrumb

 Website

-Dr. Mehta is an Associate Professor of Clinical Psychology and Director of Psychology Training in the Institute for Juvenile Research at the University of Illinois Chicago.
+Dr. Mehta is a Clinical Associate Professor and Director of Psychology Training in the Institute for Juvenile Research at the University of Illinois Chicago.
 The central theme of Dr. Mehta’s work is to reduce the persistent disparities in access to mental health services for ethnic minority children and families.
-Dr. Mehta's work is based in an ecological public health model and she conducts community-based collaborative research focused on (1) developing culturally responsive, alternative models of mental health services for children and youth and (2) workforce development to enhance the capacity of community organizations to sustain accessible, effective services that enhance children’s and youth's well-being and promote mental health.
-Dr. Mehta is part of a team that has developed new mental health service models that promote children’s mental health and increase the accessibility, effectiveness, and sustainability of children’s mental health services.
-Her specific interests include leveraging natural resources (teachers, staff) in settings critical to children’s development and mental health (school, after-school), activating paraprofessionals to promote and enhance services, and enhancing organizational factors that are crucial to maintain and sustain effective practices.
-Dr. Mehta has collaborated with multiple partners in Chicago, including the Chicago Public Schools, the Chicago Park District, community mental health centers, and non-profit organizations.
+Dr. Mehta’s community-engaged work is based on an ecological public health framework and she aims to develop culturally responsive, alternative models of mental health services for children and youth.
+Utilizing dissemination and implementation sciences she examines organizational factors, such as supervision and support, to enhance the capacity of community organizations to promote children’s and youth's well-being and mental health.
+A second line of research explores the role of peer support specialists (e.g., lay professionals, community health workers, patient navigators) and care extenders (e.g., school personnel, out-of-school time staff) to promote and enhance mental health across the prevention to intervention continuum in community mental health and non-specialty settings [e.g., school, out-of-school time].

-In addition to research, Dr. Mehta maintains a caseload in the Colbeth Clinic, is a core faculty member of the Community Engagement and Collaboration core in the UIC Center for Clinical and Translational Science, and is an Affiliate of the UIC Clinical Psychology Program.
+In addition to research, Dr. Mehta maintains a caseload in the Colbeth Clinic, is a core faculty member of the Community Engagement and Collaboration core in the UIC Center for Clinical and Translational Science and is an Affiliate of the UIC Clinical Psychology Program.

 • psychiatry